pydata/sparse/docs/contributing.rst

 .. code-block:: bash

-   sphinx-build -b html . _build/html
+   sphinx-build -W -b html . _build/html

 After this, you can find an HTML version of the documentation in :code:`docs/_build/html/index.html`.

+Documentation for pull requests is automatically built on CircleCI and can be found in the build artifacts.

 Adding and Running Benchmarks
 -----------------------------